Older People Surviving Child Sexual Abuse

 Remember that it is not your fault you were hurt, and it is not your fault you are – naturally – responding to that.

 If you are experiencing another wave of trauma in your later life, you may feel that it will never end.
 I did lots of desperate crying as I wondered if my history had finally throttled me.
 You may also feel as if you are going crazy, coupled with fear, anxiety and depression.
 It can be a time when suicidal thoughts occur.
-Please, do seek help from a counsellor and/or your doctor.
+Please, do seek help from a counselor and/or your doctor.
 You deserve as much support as possible to ride this out.
 I promise you it will get better.
 Take one day at a time, my friend, and reach out for support.
 It is there.
-See below for suggestions on finding a counsellor.

 I think it’s highly possible that the re-emergence of trauma can offer the opportunity to heal at deeper levels.
 You may have heard of the “onion-skin” allegory to healing – the layers are manifold and as we unpeel them, we may hit the same issues again with stronger feeling.
 Although it’s hard to be grateful for so much pain, this may also offer us new ways of making sense of our experiences and the impact on our lives.